Oltrematica/github_analyzer/SECURITY.md

     }
 ```

-**Analysis**:
+**Security Controls**:
-- Credentials sent only in Authorization header
+- Credentials only in Authorization header
-- Not logged or exposed in error messages
+- Not logged or exposed in errors
-- Uses standard authentication schemes
+- Standard authentication schemes

 **Security Grade**: **A**